GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ++++++++++++++++++++++++++++

-The :gmt-module:`movie` module simplifies most of the steps needed to create an animation by executing a single plot script that is repeated across all frames, with some variation using specific frame variables.
+The :gmt-module:`movie` module simplifies most of the steps needed to create an animation by executing a single plot script that is repeated across all frames.

 **Required Arguments:**